Suyi32/Stagewise-Regression-Demo/README.md

 # Stagewise-Regression-Demo
-A demo of forward stagewise regression
+A demo of forward stagewise regression.

 Introduction
 ---